hypo69/hypo/pytest/gemini - set 1/en/suppliers/hb/scenarios/__init__.md

 2. **Replace Placeholders:** Replace the example `category_id`, `url`, `username`, `password`, and `expected_output` values with actual data relevant to your functions' inputs and expected outputs.
 Be sure to test both valid and invalid input/data scenarios.

-This significantly improved example demonstrates a proper approach to writing `pytest` tests.
+This significantly improved example demonStartes a proper approach to writing `pytest` tests.
 Remember to replace placeholders with your actual functions, expected outputs, and error messages, and tailor the tests to the specific logic and expected behaviors of your code.
 Remember to install `pytest`: `pip install pytest`